Learning Abroad Center

 Fulfilling CESP Requirements

-Whether or not you plan to complete program requirements while abroad, you should plan to meet with a CESP Advisor before departure.
+Whether or not you plan to complete program requirements while abroad, you should plan to meet with a CESP Adviser before departure.

-Students can complete community engagement hours and community engagement credits abroad.
+You can complete community engagement hours and community engagement course credits abroad.
 Internships and research can also count towards program requirements.
 Experiences abroad must meet the same guidelines for program requirements completed within the United States:

-• Hours must be completed in partnership with a non-profit/non-government organization (NGO), public agency, or community organization that meets a need in the community.
+• Community engagement hours, including community-based research, must be completed in partnership with a non-profit/non-government organization (NGO), public agency, or community organization that meets a need in the community.

-• Students must complete a minimum of 20 hours with the same organization.
+• You must complete a minimum of 20 hours with the same organization.

 • Community engagement courses must have a university course designation and be credit-bearing.